Rómulo Macció: Life and work

 Maccio was also heavily influenced by reading art magazines in the French Library with a studio companion.
 These art magazines informed him of Abstract Expressionism and Art Informel.
 In addition, attending open exhibitions allowed Maccio to broaden his views by observing international contemporary art from DeKooning and Vedova, Pierre Soulages, Antoni Tapies, and more.
-In his exhibition titled, “Ficitons” Maccio acknowledged Argentine writer Jorge Luis Borgis sharing the effect Borgis had on him.
+In his exhibition titled, "Fictions" Maccio acknowledged Argentine writer Jorge Luis Borgis sharing the effect Borgis had on him.
 During these years, he'd proceed to paint in a spontaneous Neo-Expressionist style.

 In recognition of his art, he was awarded the prestigious De Ridder Prize in 1959 and the Torcuato di Tella Institute International Prize in 1962, his fame brought him close to other Argentine avant-garde artists, such as Luis Felipe Noé.
 He and Noé soon helped pioneer the Nueva Figuración movement that swept Latin American art during the 1960s.
 Later in 1964 he was also awarded the Guggenheim International Prize in New York.
 Later, Maccio would continue to do advertisement work with firms like Grant, Relator, and J. Walter Thompson.

 Along with having the addition of Noe on their team, Maccio outwardly encouraged the members of his group to view Ernesto Deira's exhibition in late September 1960.
 Soon after, Deira would complete Nueva Figuracion as their fourth member.
 Maccio described Deira initially as an artist of strong energy showing his attraction to certain influences.
 He was always open to new styles and people throughout his career, which allowed him to develop his own work when the Nueva Figuracion went their separate ways in 1965.

 A self-declared rebel against aesthetics in art, Macció described much of the genteel portrait and landscape art available at that time as "pink chocolate."
 Macció's tortured figures were often the dead or dying and were set against backdrops that suggested urban pollution and decay.
 Recently, his work has tended to center around social problems.

 Macció's work continues to be displayed in Argentine and European galleries.
 There have been eight retrospective art books published on his work since 1969.
 A number of his works are in the permanent collections of the National Museum of Fine Arts in Buenos Aires, the Blanton Museum of Art and the Hirshhorn Museum and Sculpture Garden in Washington D.C.

 Maccio was well received by critics internationally.
 In 1969, a New York Times review by Hilton Kramer wrote about his display saying, "we have a talent that can hold its own in almost any international context."
 Kramer does on to comment about Maccio's artwork, saying, "Mr. Maccio does bring together some elements of style that are more often than not pursued as separate pictorial enterprises."

 Macció died at the age of 84 on 11 March 2016.